zydou/arti/doc/semver_status.md

 tor-proto: MODIFIED
   (New constructor for HsNtorClientInput)

 tor-netdoc: BREAKING
   (No more tap_key function in MicrodescBuilder)

 arti-client: MODIFIED
   (PartialEq, Eq for TorAddrError)
+  (New configurable stuff)

+tor-circmgr: MODIFIED
+  New configuration options.

+arti-config: MODIFIED
+  New configuration options.

 tor-units: MODIFIED
   (Eq,PartialEq for BoundedInt32)